SkoolNotes/Taproot/2020MATH530/KBe20math530retMiniQuizSubspaceAdditionGroup.md

 ## Inverse
 Because the subspace sum is all of the possible outputs when adding each vector in the two subspaces, if a subspace has two or more unique elements then it's not possible to have an inverse subspace: it would not be possible to create a subspace and force the parings such that the resulting subpsace sum is the degenerate one (${0}$).

+# Checking
+Now I will look back at the textbook to see what the formal definition of subspace sum is and if my previous conclusions were valid.
+The quiz assignment says to avoid help from classes or websites, so I am not sure if I am allowed to look at the textbook.
+If not, please grade me on the previous sections only.

 ---